Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/dsr/01_adelphel_and_grinnaux/index.en.md

 Ser Adelphel will then cast a second *Holiest Hallowing*, which should be interrupted by D3 this time.

+From here, the mechanics are straightforward- Ser Adelphel will cast another *Holiest of Holy* (raid-wide damage) while Ser Grinnaux will use either *Empty Dimension* (donut AoE) or *Full Dimension* (point-blank AoE).

+Ser Adelphel will then cast a third *Holiest Hallowing*, requiring another Silence, followed by another *Holest of Holy* (raid-wide damage).

+At this point, if both bosses are alive, they begin their enrage.
+If either boss dies, the other starts casting their enrage.

 ## Pure of Heart

+Ser Charibert now appears west and pulls the party into a ring.

-The general order goes HMRT (Healer → Melee → Ranged → Tanks).
+We resolve Ser Charibert's attacks in the order HMRT (Healer → Melee → Ranged → Tanks).

 - Ranged and melee alternate sides when dropping the Light Puddles.
 - Tanks are last so healers are not rushing to top up the party before Pure of Heart resolves.

-This method for Pure of Heart allows for [full melee uptime with minimal movement](https://clips.twitch.tv/SuaveOddArmadilloSeemsGood-VfDpqFIoUkVKUF7Q).
+This method allows for [full melee uptime with minimal movement](https://clips.twitch.tv/SuaveOddArmadilloSeemsGood-VfDpqFIoUkVKUF7Q).

 <table>
   <tr>